JSAbrahams/mamba_doc/philosophy/02 inspirations.md

 # General inspirations of the language

 The following is a list of programming languages that inspired this one in one way or another.
 This can either be certain constructs or keywords in the language, or the philosophy of the language as a whole.
+It should be noted that this is based on my personal experience with these languages.
+It may be that a certain feature of a certain language did inspire a certain feature of Mamba, but that does not mean that another language does not contain said feature, only that I encountered it there first.

 Language  | Inspired
 ----------|------------
 Python    | Flexibility.
-Co-existence of functions and methods, or co-existence of functional and oop paradigms.
-Large portion of the syntax.
+Co-existence of functional and oop paradigms.
+Large portions of the syntax.
 Java      | OOP concepts.
-Strict typing rules.
+Static typing rules.
 C#        | OOP concepts.
+Static typing rules and type inference.
-Scala     | Everything is an object, including primitives of the language, pattern matching.
+Scala     | That everything is an object, including primitives of the language.
+Pattern Matching.
-Kotlin    | Ranges.
-Type aliases, relying in keywords to define common use cases instead of having to write everything out explicitly.
+Kotlin    | Ranges baked into the language.
+Type aliases.
+Relying in keywords to define common use cases and patterns.
-Ada       | Custom data types (or type aliases) with ranges.
-Inspired use of type refinement.
-Strict typing rules.
-Natural language over symbols, such using `and` stead of `&&`.
+Ada       | Custom data types (or type aliases) with ranges, which also inspired use of type refinement.
+Use of natural language over symbols, such as using `and` as opposed to `&&`.
-C++       | OOP concept.
+C++       | OOP concepts and operator overloading.
-C         | General programming concepts, not so much a direct inspiration but a general influence.
+C         | General programming concepts.
+Not so much a direct inspiration but more a general influence.
-Eiffel    | Design by contract philosophy, the `retry` keyword.
-Design by contract inspired used of type refinement.
+Eiffel    | Design by contract philosophy andthe `retry` keyword.
+Design by contract also inspired the type refinement system.
 Haskell   | Pattern Matching.
-Lack of mutability.
+Immutability.
 Closeness of mapping with mathematical notation, for instance set constructor notation.
-Rust      | Error handling mechanisms.
-Strict rules regarding mutability.
+Rust      | Error handling mechanisms and strict rules regarding mutability.
-Ruby      | Syntax sugar, postfix `if` operator.
-Philosophy that flexibility is not inherently a bad thing.
+Ruby      | Portions of the syntax of the language.
-Swift     | Error handling mechanisms.
+Swift     | Elegant error handling mechanisms.
-Go        | Error handling mechanisms, encouraging error handling on site.
+Go        | Error handling mechanisms, which encourage error handling on site.
-MATLAB    | Concepts of flexibility, certain syntax.
+MATLAB    | Small portions of the syntax.
-SmallTalk | OOP concepts, emphasis on program state.
+SmallTalk | OOP concepts, with a large emphasis on program state.
-JavaScript| Interchangeability of variables and functions.
-Flexibility.
+JavaScript| Interchangeability of variables and functions, and a reliance on higher-order functions.
-COBOL     | Use of natural language for clarity.
-But nowhere to the same extent.
 Perl      | The `forward` keyword.

 My experience with each language varies greatly, from having used it on a near daily basis, to only having read about it online and only have a conceptual understanding of its workings.